What are Click Fraud and Ad Fraud?

 Competitor Click Fraud occurs when competing businesses click on ads to deplete budgets, reducing exposure.
 Competitors might commit click fraud to inflate traffic metrics, drain advertising budgets, or manipulate search rankings, ultimately causing significant financial implications for legitimate marketers.

 Click Farms: Click farms are operations where groups of low-paid workers, often located in countries with lower labor costs, manually click on ads, engage with content, or boost social media metrics to simulate real user interactions.
+Click farm workers are low-paid individuals who manually click on ads, often using unique IP addresses to make their activity appear more authentic and harder to detect.
 Unlike bots, click farms use human workers to evade automated detection systems, making their fraudulent clicks harder to identify.

 These farms are hired to artificially inflate clicks, likes, or views, ultimately undermining the authenticity of ad performance data and costing businesses significant amounts in wasted ad spend.